“Success is a journey, not a destination. The doing is often more important than the outcome”. - Arthur Ashe

 FOOD FOR THOUGHT

 This story teaches us an important lesson, i.e. having a balanced lifestyle is pivotal to experience success and happiness.

 I have already written it above, but I will stress once more:

 Being obsessed with what we want to achieve (looking after the egg in the story) to the extent that we fail to seize the present (the beauties in the palace), and forget our WHY, i.e. the main reason that drove us to start pursuing our goals, is the worst mistake we can ever make.

 You see, most people set the goal to improve their financial standing, to achieve more freedom, have more time to spend with their loved ones, and ultimately have the chance to do whatever they want when they want with who they want.

 I am one of them, and I have to admit that I have made a terrible mistake: I was so obsessed with achieving financial security that I missed out on spending valuable time with my family and friends.

-I spent all my time building my business, which took me away from the main reason WHY I started my journey as a digital entrepreneur, i.e. the chance to do whatever I want, when I want, with who I want.
+I spent all my time building my business, which took me away from the main reason WHY I started my journey online, i.e. the chance to do whatever I want, when I want, with who I want.